moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ### Pulling the Docker Image {: #pulling-docker-image }

-A Docker image is built and published as part of the automated deployment process, either for a Tanssi EVM-compatible Appchain or another for a Tanssi Simple Appchain.
+A Docker image is built and published as part of the automated deployment process, either for a Tanssi EVM-compatible Appchain or another for a Tanssi Substrate Appchain.

 A Docker image combines the binary corresponding to the latest stable release of the [client node](/learn/framework/architecture/#architecture){target=\_blank}, along with the [chain specification](/builders/build/customize/customizing-chain-specs/){target=\_blank} file.